victoryosiobe/kingchop/README.md

 ### **`toWord(<string>)`**

-This method is one that chops text into words, all in arrays.
-It uses those parameters for initializing, to offsets rules guiding it.
+This method chops text into words, all in arrays.
+It uses the options at initialization to offsets rules guiding it.
 It's a standard method of **kingchop**.

 `toWord()` is able to return words like don't, doesn't, and anything with single quotes, together.
 This is one of the most unconsidered thing in other libraries.